Netflix/titus/docs/docs/install/prereqs.md

 # AWS Configuration

-- IAM Role and security group for Titus
+IAM Role and security group for Titus are [documented](prereqs-amazon).
-  - TODO: specify what is required, for now tested with wide open security group and ``*`` IAM role.
-- IAM Role and security group for app container
-  - TODO: Need to specify a test sec group and IAM role

 # Optional
 We use Cassandra as our persistence store for Titus master.
 For OSS, we